The Kyambura Gorge – BBC called it “the Lost Valley.”

 Your Guide will share information about the valley, including its history, animals, and birds.
 The nature walks are organized in two shifts – the morning and afternoon.

 Level of Difficulty: You should be in reasonable shape for this three-hour trek, and an average level of fitness is required to complete the tour comfortably.
 Additionally, it would be best to balance yourself crossing the river on logs.

 Where else in the world are you going to find a giant gash in the middle of the Savannah?
-It is unique scenery does not do it justice, and it is a National Geographic-worthy photograph scene.
+Its unique scenery does not justice, and it is a National Geographic-worthy photography scene.

-Kyambura Gorge will be a “Wow Moment of Discovery’ for Amateur or a Professional photographers.
+Kyambura Gorge will be a “Wow Moment of Discovery’ for Amateur or Professional photographers.

 A photographer is like a discoverer from the past.
 The difference is that you will be using a camera instead of a gun to capture primates and wildlife.